 The Joker, meanwhile, sows merry chaos and offers seductive logic to explain it.
 If anything, the scene in the middle of the film highlights the Joker’s Devilish nature.
 He offers explanations for his actions that make sense.
 But for his complete lack of compassion, the Joker is a fully functional soul.
 However, he lacks any desire beyond inflicting pain for the sake of bringing people down to his level.

 Again, as he says repeatedly, he didn’t do anything.
 He merely offered people choices.
-They could have said no. The fact that they accepted him and his ways is what led to the mayhem.
-The Joker tells Dent the truth later, after he’s taken love and pride from him: he didn’t do anything.
+They could have said no. Their acceptance of him and his ways is what leads to the mayhem.
+The Joker tells Dent the strict truth after he’s taken love and pride from him: he didn’t do anything.
 He just sets the pieces up and then follows where they lead (“a dog chasing cars”).

-His overall mission being to prove to Batman (God) that people are just as ruthless and cruel as he.
-Which Batman won’t accept.
 He’s proven right, of course, to the surprise and amazement of The Joker and even the audience.
-When presented with the opportunity to kill others in favor of saving their own lives, two groups of people – one convicts and evil men, one average people – choose instead to save their souls instead of their lives.
+When presented with the opportunity to kill others to their own lives, two groups of people – one convicts, one average people – choose instead to save their souls instead of their lives.

-But it doesn’t end there!
-At the end is perhaps the most poetically Christian allegory of the entire film.
-Batman, with the dead and broken Dent before him, realizes that the his evil actions (sins) will condemn him and destroy people’s faith in the goodness of the world, a goodness just recently proven that night when groups of people were willing to risk their own deaths instead of taking the lives of strangers.
+What follows is the most poetically Christian allegory of the entire film.
+Batman, with the dead and broken Dent before him, realizes that Harvey’s evil actions (sins) will condemn him and destroy people’s faith in the goodness of the world, a goodness proven just that night.

 Batman absolves Dent and takes his sins upon himself.
+He tells Gordon to tell the world to blame him.
 He even turns his face, burned (!) into a ‘good’ and ‘evil’ side, so that the scars are no longer showing.

 In so choosing, Batman is no longer simply a judge but a force for redemption and salvation.
-He transforms from an Old Testament God into a New Testament Jesus figure who acts through love and faith as well as law and order.
+He evolves from the understanding of God as Law Giver into a Jesus-like figure who forgives through love and faith while retaining the established law.

 He is willing to take the sins of a man on his shoulders to preserve his living memory – his soul – so that people will remember the good that he’s done.
-In transferring the burden of guilt from the man, redemption is given though people never asked for it.
+In transferring the burden of guilt from the man, redemption is always an option even if people never asked for it.
 Forgiveness will always be there.